MaraLeao/myMovieReview/README.md

 ### Requirements

-- Python 3.x
+- Python 3.10 or higher
-- Django 3.x or higher
+- Django 5.0 or higher
 - PostgreSQL

 ### Installation